file-format/Docs/en/ebook/kfx.md

   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Your file format guide to know what is an KFX file and APIs that can create and open them.", "title" : "What is a KFX file?",
+  "description":"Learn about KFX file format and APIs that can create and open KFX files.", "title" : "What is a KFX file?",
   "linktitle" : "KFX",
   "menu" : {